Saint Peter's tomb: Modern excavation

+Schematic illustration (not to scale) of the archaeological features beneath St. Peter's Basilica associated with the traditionally identified tomb of the Apostle Peter, showing a 1st-century burial site and later shrine structures.
+While the remains are those of an elderly male from the period, their attribution to the Apostle Peter is based on later Christian tradition and remains unverified by archaeological evidence.
+(See picture file for refs).

 A tomb had been discovered at the beginning of the 16th century, when the foundations were being laid for the four twisted columns of Gian Lorenzo Bernini's "Confessio".
 Construction of Constantine's Old St. Peter's Basilica and of foundations for Bernini's Baldacchino destroyed most of the vaulting of these semi-subterranean burial chambers.
 Among them was the so-called "Tomb of the Julii" with mosaics that appeared to be Christian.

 The burial chambers were uncovered again in 1939 as workmen dug a tomb for Pope Pius XI.
 Over the next ten years, Ludwig Kaas oversaw an archaeological excavation of the pagan mausoleum complex under the foundations of St. Peter's Basilica (the Vatican Necropolis), dating to the 2nd and 3rd centuries.
 No mausoleum had ever been built directly beneath the present high altar of St Peter's, which did however contain shallow burials, one dated by an impressed tile to the reign of Vespasian; subsequently they had been attended with care, as later burials clustered round but did not encroach upon the space.
 There was a small niched monument built into a wall ca. 160.
 The discoveries made the pages of Life magazine.